Introductory, 100-level, non-writing-intensive courses are also available. Only one of these may count toward the concentration.

 Gender and Violence in the Middle Ages.

 This course serves as an introduction to the field of Medieval and Renaissance Studies.
 Drawing on multiple disciplinary perspectives, including those of literature, law, history, and art, we will examine the intersection of ideas about the body, gender, and violence in the European Middle Ages.
 Readings may include the Bible and early patristic writings; the lives of saints; poems and advice manuals on courtly love; depictions of women in the Crusades; Icelandic sagas; and perspectives on the trial of Joan of Arc.
 Prerequisite, One 100-level course in literature or history, or AP 4 or 5 in English or history.
-(Same as Literature and Creative Writing 223 and Medieval and Renaissance Studies 223.)
+(Same as Literature 223 and Medieval and Renaissance Studies 223.)
 Maximum enrollment, 24.

 The Art of Empire: Vienna, 1683-1945.

 This course explores the history of the Hapsburg Empire and Austria through the art, architecture, literature, and music of its great capital, Vienna, with a particular focus on its role as a center of artistic and cultural production in the long nineteenth century.
 Readings will include authors like Zweig and Freud, as well as listening to the music of Beethoven and Mahler, and viewing the art of Klimt and Kokoschka, among others.
 Course includes one required, day-long Saturday excursion to the Neue Galerie museum in New York City.
 John Eldevik.